January 29, 2023

 Gut microbiota can regulate immune homeostasis or can cause immune dysregulation.

-Gut dysbiosis (unbalanced gut microbiota), which can occur due to the factors mentioned below, causes autoimmune mechanisms that are linked to rheumatoid arthritis (and other autoimmune diseases).
+Gut dysbiosis (unbalanced gut microbiota), which can occur due to the factors mentioned below, causes autoimmune mechanisms linked to rheumatoid arthritis (and other autoimmune diseases).

 How Does Rheumatoid Arthritis Develop?

-Rheumatoid arthritis is a chronic inflammatory autoimmune disease that affects not only the joints but also the immune system, lungs, and heart.
+Rheumatoid arthritis is a chronic inflammatory autoimmune disease affecting the joints, immune system, lungs, and heart.
 It is a multifactorial disease.
 You can be born with the genes of or acquire a weaker immune system.
 This is where the immune system mistakenly attacks and disables healthy tissues, cells, and organs.

-Many factors can make the disease worse and, indeed, increase the risk of developing rheumatoid arthritis, which is why some suffer more than others.
+Many factors can worsen the disease and increase the risk of developing rheumatoid arthritis, which is why some suffer more than others.
 These include our genes, hormones, gender, and age!

-There are factors like diet (high saturated fat, highly processed, additives, not enough nutrition, calorie-controlled).
-What we don’t eat also (good nutrition, inflammation-reducing) has a major effect on rheumatoid arthritis.
+Factors include diet (high saturated fat, highly processed, additives, insufficient nutrition, calorie-controlled).
+What we don’t eat (good food, inflammation-reducing) significantly affects rheumatoid arthritis.
 There’s pollution and toxin exposure, like smoking.

 Lack of exercise or the wrong exercise can aggravate symptoms of rheumatoid arthritis.
 Stress, hygiene practices, medication, antibiotics, infections, vaccinations, lack of sleep, drinking the wrong types of drinks, generally not taking good care of ourselves, and not having good nutrition can cause rheumatoid arthritis flares.

-All the factors that influence rheumatoid arthritis have an impact on your gut microbiota.
+All the factors that influence rheumatoid arthritis impact your gut microbiota.
 Some bacteria in your gut may grow depending on what you are exposed to and what you eat.
-Others may disappear or shrink, which influences the immune system in the gut and in our adaptive immune system.
+Others may disappear or shrink, which influences the immune system in the gut and our adaptive immune system.

 How Is a Leaky Gut Linked to Rheumatoid Arthritis?

 Inside our stomachs, we have an extensive intestinal lining.
-This lining, which is like a tight net, forms a barrier and filters what gets absorbed into the bloodstream.
+Like a tight net, this lining forms a barrier and filters what gets absorbed into the bloodstream.
 When it is damaged and malfunctioning, a barrier doesn’t exist, and it may have cracks and holes in it and become too permeable.

 When the immune system is activated, it produces antibodies that travel in the bloodstream and create an inflammatory response, leading to joint swelling and arthritic pain.

-Plus, when inflammation is present, microbiota changes, and this leads to an array of chronic conditions, including rheumatoid arthritis, digestive issues, depression, and so on.
+Plus, when inflammation is present, microbiota changes, leading to various chronic conditions, including rheumatoid arthritis, digestive issues, depression, etc.

-This is why many autoimmune diseases like ulcerative colitis and Crohn’s disease, which have increased intestinal permeability, also present symptoms that include joint pain.
+This is why many autoimmune diseases like ulcerative colitis and Crohn’s disease, which have increased intestinal permeability, also present joint pain symptoms.

 What Helps Arthritis Go Away?

 Pain and inflammation reduction are absolutely possible and can be kept at bay.
-Early diagnosis, prompt treatment, and an intervention lifestyle (which Eat Burn Sleep encapsulates) are essential to preventing serious joint damage, inflammation, and pain.
-If damage to the joints already exists, you can reduce the inflammation and pain.
+Early diagnosis, prompt treatment, and an intervention lifestyle (which Eat Burn Sleep encapsulates) are essential to preventing severe joint damage, inflammation, and pain.
+If joint damage already exists, you can reduce the inflammation and pain.

-Reduce as many factors that exacerbate rheumatoid arthritis as you can by embracing an anti-inflammatory lifestyle with a focus on gut health, which gives you all the knowledge you need.
+Reduce as many factors that exacerbate rheumatoid arthritis as possible by embracing an anti-inflammatory lifestyle focusing on gut health, giving you all the necessary knowledge.

 Gut barrier integrity is restored, fixing leaky gut syndrome.